 When I decided to lease Rev, I knew I was taking on a training project.
 Although he'd had a successful show career, he wasn't an easy ride.
 Out of shape and anxious, he jigged when he was supposed to walk, hollowed his back and ran away at the trot, and his canter...
 Well, he didn't really have a canter.
-Instead he had epic amounts of cross canter.
-As much as I liked him, I didn't always like riding him.
-As the end of my lease approached, I decided to explore other options.
+Instead, he had epic amounts of cross canter.
+As much as I liked him, I didn't really like riding him.
+As the end of my six-month lease approached, I decided to explore other options.

 Like most large boarding stables, Kenlyn is home to a lot of horses that are rarely, if ever, ridden.
 While not officially advertised as such, many of these horses are potential lease horses, providing you know who to ask.

 Resident trainer, Erica Groat, was my first friend at Kenlyn.
 She'd worked there, on and off, for several years and had a near encyclopedic knowledge of all the horses living at the barn.
 If anyone was qualified to play matchmaker, it would be Erica.

 Sure enough, when I asked Erica about potential lease horses, she immediately came up with a pair of names.
 I wasn't familiar with either of them, but I trusted her judgement and was grateful when she offered to discuss the idea with their owners.